federated-data-sharing/common-api/doc/User_Guide_Analysis_Plans.md

 - whether you will be interacting with a mix of nodes at different levels of sharing (also known as "Level 0", "Level 1" or "Level 2" nodes)
 - setting a number of stages or phases for your analysis in order to get early feedback on the process and build trust in the data and your connection with the remote sites.
 - whether integrating data from multiple sources is important for your analysis algorithm (for example to develop a machine learning model)

+> Over time, we expect community efforts to provide standard modules and distributed versions of algorithms.
+See [Worked Examples](https://github.com/federated-data-sharing/common-api-examples) for some starting points.

+## What can you run in a federated model?

 Examples of staging or phasing analysis might reflect a standard research or data science life cycle: